Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 By adopting these strategies, software engineers can effectively manage common challenges and deliver high-quality software solutions efficiently.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+G. Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Types of Testing
 1. Unit Testing
 Definition: Unit testing involves testing individual units of code (functions, methods, classes) to ensure they behave as expected.